 Water Sprite Care and Propagation

-Water Sprite is a plant that barely requires any care once in has been established in a setup.
-Aside from making sure it has plenty of water and enough light, the only thing to pay attention to is its size.
+Water Sprite is a plant that barely requires any care once it has been established in a setup.
+Aside from making sure, it has plenty of water and enough light, the only thing to pay attention to is its size.
 Trimming and proper upkeep will be an absolute necessity with this fern.
 Although it is not considered an invasive plant, it will completely cover all available water surfaces if allowed to grow freely.
-Doing so can deprive ground plants from required light as well as clog up filtration systems.
+Doing so can deprive ground plants of required light as well as clog up filtration systems.

 How to grow